Rasquin/auction/README.md

 Problems unsolved:
 - Reverse for 'checkout' with no arguments not found.
 1 pattern(s) tried: ['checkout/(?P<pk>\\d+)/$'].
 Solved by intrucing the respective pk value together with the checkout url
+- AttributeError: 'str' object has no attribute 'fields'.
+Solved by making sure that when passing multiple variables through the return statements so that they're accessible from the template,they were all in the same dictionary.

 Problems solved:
 - local variable 'artifact' referenced before assignment.
 Solved by declaring the variable at the beginning of the view and not inside the if.